 Every business needs money to get off the ground, but the money demand only goes up when you start to scale.
 Impressive profitability at an early stage may only serve to cover your costs leading up to that point, after all — and the only alternative to seeking financial support may be to wait until you’ve brought in enough revenue, something that could easily take years.
 If you really want to scale quickly, you need money from outside.
 But where can you get it?

 How you fund your business is a vital part of the model.
 If you plan to take out a business loan, you’ll want to lay out a schedule that’s fundamentally safe (in spite of your ambitions).
 Banks and other such institutions don’t like losing, and you’ll only be able to get a halfway-decent rate of interest if you can make your company seem to be a low-risk proposition.
+But if you plan to seek angel investors, you might want to go in the other direction and make it clear that you’re going high-risk.
+Some investors in some niches like to take wild risks, accepting their minor losses as necessary to earn their massive successes.
+In short, the more money you can bring in, the faster you can scale — so shape your strategy accordingly.

 Assess The Skill Sets of Market Professionals